Signed Into Law

 Which agencies enforce HB1105?

-HB1105 is enforced by Texas Higher Education Coordinating Board and Governing boards of public institutions of higher education.
+HB1105 is enforced by Governing boards of public institutions of higher education and Texas Higher Education Coordinating Board (THECB).

 Q

-The compliance urgency for HB1105 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1105 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q